Nun the Wiser

 This is an opportunity for performers to originate a role, and perform it with direct feedback from a live audience.
 For the audience, it gives an opportunity to have a role in shaping a new exciting musical theatre production.

-The cast will rehearse intensively from February 5-7, with the public presentation and moderated feedback session on February 8 2026.
+The public presentation and moderated feedback session will be held on February 8 2026.

 What is the musical about?